azoth-lang/azoth.language.design/self-antetype.md

 problem because if `B` implements it correctly and `C` names `B` as the domain, then it has just restated a true fact that is already there.
 The two implementations of the trait are identical.

+## Reformulation of Self Types

+Having thought through what makes sense for self types more, I think it is clear there are only a few possibilities and those are what we should evaluate with the use cases.
+These possibilities are composed of some core functionality along with advanced functionality that may not be necessary.

+### Basics

+The `Self` type is an implicit type variable.
+It is always constrained by the declared type it is used in.
+When used inside of a type declaration `A`, `Self <: A`.
+The `Self` type is always the type of the current instance.
+It acts like an implicitly declared and set covariant associated type.
+That is, each type declaration sets the `Self` type to itself, but subtypes set it to themselves.
+This is possible because it is covariant and can be assigned new values as long as those values are more specific.

+The `self` instance variable is of the `Self` type (i.e. `self: Self`).

+In `struct`s and `sealed` classes, the `Self` type is known to be equal to the declaring type.

+### Output

+Since `Self` is covariant it can be used safely in output position and for local variables.
+Within a method, the only instance known to be of the `Self` type is `self`.
+In order to be able to return any other instances, from a method returning `Self` that is not in a `struct` or `sealed` class, required methods or required virtual constructors or both are needed.

+#### Required Methods

+A `required` method is one that has an implementation, but must be overridden in any subtype.
+Within a required method returning `Self`, the return type is instead treated as being equal to the declaring type.
+This allows the method to return new instances of the declaring type.
+This is safe because any subtype will be forced to override the method and return an instance of type `Self`.
+Thus, the method implementation will be called only when the instance is of the declaring type or a call to a base method is being made.
+In the case that a base call is made to a required method, the return type is again treated as being the declaring type of `base`.
+Also, due to this, `required` methods must inherently be `open` in Azoth.
+It is undecided whether that means the `open` keyword is required or whether it is implied as it is for `abstract`.
+Since `required` could be applied to methods that do not return `Self`, perhaps `open` should be required only when a `required` method returns `Self`.

+Required methods are thus able to act as factory methods for instances of `Self`.

+#### Required Virtual Constructors

+Another option is to have `required` virtual constructors.
+A `required` virtual constructor must be overridden in subtypes and each overriding constructor must also be marked `required`.
+These constructors can then be invoked with `new Self(...)` and have a return type of `Self`.
+In this way, they can also act as factories for values of type `Self`.
+The Swift language already has virtual constructors with designated and convenience constructors.
+That is a lot of infrastructure and complexity.
+If it is decided that they are necessary to Azoth, then `required` constructors are an obvious extension.
+However, if not, then it probably makes more sense to stick with only required methods.

+### Input

+Because `Self` is covariant, it can't be used in input position in methods.
+This can be an issue for binary methods.
+That is methods that one would want to take a parameter of `Self` in addition to the `self` parameter that is already of type `Self`.
+If binary methods need to be supported then there must be a way to first allow subtyping even though having `Self` in input position violates subtyping and also, to establish the proper type relationships to allow binary methods to be called.

+To enable this, we first must introduce the concept of exact types and existential types.
+An exact type for the type `T` is written `#T` and is the type of all instances of type `T`.
+However, it does not include any subtypes.
+So if `S <: T` it is not the case that `S <: #T` or `#S <: #T`.
+However, it is always the case that `#T <: T`.
+(Note: `#T` is not valid Azoth syntax.
+It is merely notation for discussing exact types.)

+Now let us introduce existential types.
+For each type, there is an associated `Self` type that is implicit.
+By default it is implicitly given an existential type.
+That is "there exists" some type that satisfies it.
+This is like Java wildcard types.
+We allow the implicit `Self` type parameter to be listed first among the parameter list but distinguish it by prefixing with a `:`.
+This when using some type `T`, what we want to do is instead use `T[:*]` where `*` is the wildcard type.
+Note that if `S` was previously a subtype of `T`, then `S[:*] <: T[:*]`.
+One important point is that the existential wildcards must range over *exact* types only.
+(Note: At his point, we are not proposing that `T[:*]` is valid Azoth syntax.
+It is merely notation for discussing exact types.)

+Now, with those two concepts in place, we change the meaning of using some type name `Foo`.
+If `Foo` is a struct or sealed class than `Foo` is refers to the exact type `#Foo`.
+Otherwise, `Foo` refers to the existential type `Foo[:*]`.

+#### Named Wildcards

+It may be necessary to relate existential types to each other.
+To do that, one could introduce a syntax of naming existential type parameters.
+The syntax would be something like `fn example(a:
+Foo[:*T], b: Foo[:*T])`.
+This declares a function `example` taking two parameters implementing the `Foo` trait that are known to have the same `Self` type.
+This would then allow binary methods to be called on them.

+#### `Self` Match

+This is a new pattern match or control flow structure that conditions on two variables being of a given type *and also* having the same `Self` type.
+This way we can take to variables that are not known to have the same `Self` type and recover a case where they are known to have the same `Self` type and binary methods can be called on them.

+I am not sure what a good syntax for this would be.
+One could treat it like pattern matching on a tuple.
+Options for that include:

+* `#(a, b) is let x, y and Self == Self`
+* `#(a, b) is let x: T[:*X], y: T[:*X]`

+Alternatively, one could have a special match construct like `a, b are_same x, y : T`.

+Or one could imagine an actual control structure that induces flow typing. `self_same a, b { ... }`.

+### Associated Type Bounded by `Self`

+There is a case not covered by the above.
+This case is an associated type bounded by `Self`.
+It seems there might be a common pattern of an associated type `T` in trait `Trait` with a bound like `where Self <: T where T <: Trait and T.T == T`.
+This constraint is tight enough almost ensure that the associated type can only be populated with the declaring type in whatever type sets it.
+However, it is complex and there is one case it doesn't quite prevent.
+So perhaps it would make sense to create a special syntax for it.
+One idea is `where T <: Trait[:Self]`.
+But it is unclear whether that is correct since it would have a specific meaning.
+It is also dependent on the syntax introduced for named wildcards.
+If named wildcards are needed and aren't added, this syntax would be confusing.
+It is quite difficult to come up with a good syntax.
+Perhaps `self type T`?

 ## Use Cases

 This problem is very complex and has few obvious guiding principles.
 As such, a careful review of